 Myth 5: Google is inexperienced in the Enterprise

-Fact - Google has led the way in Enterprise cloud solutions with G Suite.
+Fact - Google has led the way in Enterprise cloud solutions with Google Workspace.

 If you can think of any other Google myths that we may have missed, let us know in the comments!
-But if would like to find out more about using Google’s tools for work and what G Suite can offer your organisation, please don’t hesitate to get in touch via email@example.com.
-We would be delighted to have a chat about how we could help.
+But if you would like to learn more about using Google’s tools for work and what Workspace can offer your organisation, please don’t hesitate to drop your email below and we'll get back to you asap!

 Stay up to date